 In conducting fire drills involving large numbers of people it may be necessary to seek assistance from the police in crowd control and directing of traffic in the area.

-6 necessary.
+Decam Company shall be informed just before the activation of fire alarm for fire drill and when the drill ended.
+A debrief should be held to share learning pointers and correct any wrongdoings.
+Procedure of evacuation shall be updated as and when necessary.
 Speed is not the main objective in evacuation drill.
 Familiarization of evacuation procedure and maintaining process order are important points to consider.

-Decams Company shall be informed just before the activation of fire alarm for fire drill and when the drill ended.
-A debrief should be held to share learning pointers and correct any wrongdoings.
-Procedure of evacuation shall be updated as and when